 Since we had a family, Kevin and I thought it was very important to lead our kids by example—to be doers of the Word and not just hearers.
-If we care about others, our children needed to see us taking action in our lives to demonstrate that.
+If we care about others, our children need to see us taking action in our lives to demonstrate that.

-The environment at the Gospel for Asia office was very open for the whole family to help where they could.
+The environment at the Gospel for Asia (GFA) office was very open for the whole family to help where they could.
 Our children were home-schooled, so this allowed them time to come to the office and help with various projects; sometimes that meant working alongside mom or dad.

 I only took on jobs that allowed the kids to work with me, since my primary job was at home.
-Kevin, on the other hand, worked full time in the office.
+Kevin, on the other hand, worked full-time in the office.

 An Impactful Pillar

-We were thankful that out children were also included in the Tuesday night and Friday night prayer meetings.
+We were thankful that our children were also included in the Tuesday night and Friday night prayer meetings.
 Through the years, even more prayer times have been added to keep staff focused and encouraged.
 It is such a privilege to be surrounded by prayer.